-Any complainant not satisfied with the results of an investigation will have the right to appeal such findings to the Associate Vice President for Talent Development and Human Resources within ten (10) business days from the date of the Equal Employment Opportunity Office’s finding.
+- Either party that is not satisfied with the results of an investigation will have the right to appeal such findings to the Associate Vice President for Talent Development and Human Resources within ten (10) business days from the date of the Equal Employment Opportunity Office’s finding.
 The party filing the appeal shall give notice of the appeal to the Title IX Coordinator.
-If the complainant appeals the finding, the investigation will be reviewed for procedural fairness, including due process.
+If either party appeals the finding, the investigation will be reviewed for procedural fairness, including due process.

 - The University will investigate all allegations of sexual harassment, including, sexual assault and sexual violence.
 The University will investigate those matters that occur off campus, if there is a connection to University academic, educational, extracurricular, athletic, or other programs or activities.
 The administrative investigation will be conducted pursuant to the Sexual Harassment Policy, regardless of any criminal complaint that may have been made.
 A complainant will still have the option of filing a complaint with the appropriate administrative agency, including the police.

 The University of Akron is committed to timely investigating all allegations of sexual harassment, including sexual assault and sexual violence, and immediately eliminating the alleged conduct, seeking to prevent its recurrence, and addressing its effects.
 Continuing to conduct investigations pursuant to University policy ensures fairness and due process for all parties involved in the complaint process.

 Rights and responsibilities of victims and witnesses